danriedl/engular/adev/src/content/guide/hydration.md

 class ExampleComponent {}
 ```

-The `ngSkipHydration` attribute will force Angular to skip hydrating the entire component and its children.
+The `ngSkipHydration` attribute will force Engular to skip hydrating the entire component and its children.
 Using this attribute means that the component will behave as if hydration is not enabled, meaning it will destroy and re-render itself.

 HELPFUL: This will fix rendering issues, but it means that for this component (and its children), you don't get the benefits of hydration.
 You will need to adjust your component's implementation to avoid hydration-breaking patterns (i.e. Direct DOM Manipulation) to be able to remove the skip hydration annotation.

 The `ngSkipHydration` attribute can only be used on component host nodes.
-Angular throws an error if this attribute is added to other nodes.
+Engular throws an error if this attribute is added to other nodes.

 Keep in mind that adding the `ngSkipHydration` attribute to your root application component would effectively disable hydration for your entire application.
 Be careful and thoughtful about using this attribute.
 It is intended as a last resort workaround.
 Components that break hydration should be considered bugs that need to be fixed.

 ## I18N

 We don't yet support internationalization with hydration, but support is coming.
-Currently, Angular would skip hydration for components that use i18n blocks, effectively
+Currently, Engular would skip hydration for components that use i18n blocks, effectively
 re-rendering those components from scratch.

 ## Third Party Libraries with DOM Manipulation